Derived binomial rings I: integral Betti cohomology of log schemes: Introduction

-In the end, this isomorphism turns out to be naturally explained via the trivialization of a certain deformation from functor $\mbf L\Bin$ to functor $\mbf L\Gamma$, when evaluated on $\mbb Z[-3]\in {\mscr D}(\mbb Z)$.
+It turns out that the degree shifts can be eliminated by rewriting \eqref{eq:KZ3_vs_BG_a} as the identification of the cohomology of the free derived binomial ring\footnote{One of the main objectives of this paper is to define this notion.} $\mbf L\Bin(\mbb Z[-3])$ and the free derived divided power algebra $\mbf L\Gamma^*(\mbb Z[-3])$ (regraded via the d\'ecalage isomorphism), respectively.
+There is a natural deformation of the functor $\mbf L\Bin$ to the functor $\mbf L\Gamma^*$, and isomorphism \eqref{eq:KZ3_vs_BG_a} can be explained by the fact that this deformation is constant (on the cohomology algebras level) when evaluated on the object $\mbb Z[-3]\in {\mscr D}(\mbb Z)$.
+In fact, one gets an even stronger identification $\mbf L\Bin(\mbb Z[-3])\simeq \mbf L\Gamma(\mbb Z[-3])$ as $\mbb E_3$-algebras.
 However, a detailed study of this deformation (and its generalizations) is exactly what we decided to defer to the sequel of this paper.
 So, without further ado, let us switch to describing the actual contents of the current text.